Receiving SSDI for Injured Hands

 Hand injuries are quite common and can drastically affect your ability to work.
 They can range from chemical burns and amputation to carpal tunnel and pain from repetitive work activities.
+And if you’ve experienced it, you may be wondering if you can receive SSDI for injured hands.

 The severity of the injury